tthies0/DeepSDF/README.md

 This will use the latest model parameters to reconstruct all the meshes in the split.
 To specify a particular checkpoint to use for reconstruction, use the ```--checkpoint``` flag followed by the epoch number.
 Generally, test SDF sampling strategy and regularization could affect the quality of the test reconstructions.
 For example, sampling aggressively near the surface could provide accurate surface details but might leave under-sampled space unconstrained, and using high L2 regularization coefficient could result in perceptually better but quantitatively worse test reconstructions.

-### Shape Completion

-The current release does not include code for shape completion.
-Please check back later!

 ### Evaluating Reconstructions